RandellB-Ritense/Documentation-vision/analysis.md

 1. **Initial Setup**:
    - The user is on a web page titled "IKO Admin".
    - The URL indicates a development environment: `https://iko.product-development.test.k8s.ritense.com/admin/aggregated-data-profiles/3de25015-9ab7-415a-b450-f6942cbb2ca3`.
+   - The user is logged in as "Randell Bakker".

 2. **Interface Overview**:
    - The interface is divided into two main sections: a left panel and a right panel.
    - The left panel contains a navigation menu with options like "Profile root" and an "Add child" button.

-3. **Right Panel Details**:
-   - The right panel is a form for configuring a data profile.
+   - The right panel contains form fields for configuring a connector.

+3. **Form Fields**:
-   - The form includes several fields:
+   - The form fields include:
-     - **From**: Set to "Profile root".
+     - "From" dropdown, currently set to "Profile root".
-     - **Select a connector instance**: Set to "(Demo) Demo1".
+     - "Select a connector instance" dropdown, currently set to "(Demo) Demo1".
-     - **Select a connector endpoint**: Set to "mockdata".
+     - "Select a connector endpoint" dropdown, currently set to "mockdata".
-     - **Endpoint parameter Mapping**: Contains an empty JSON object `{}`.
+     - "Endpoint parameter Mapping" field, which is empty.
-     - **Property Name**: An example is given as "e.g. relation".
+     - "Property Name" field, with an example value "e.g. relation".
-     - **Transform**: Contains a placeholder "1".
+     - "Transform" field, which is empty.
-     - A note at the bottom states: "A valid JQ expression learn at https://jqlang.org/tutorial/".
+     - A note indicating that a valid JQ expression can be learned from `https://jqlang.org/tutorial/`.

 4. **User Interaction**:
-   - The cursor is seen hovering over the "Transform" field, indicating the user might be about to edit or is currently editing this field.
+   - In the first frame, the cursor is hovering over the "Transform" field.
-   - The "Add child" button is visible at the bottom of the left panel, suggesting the user can add more fields or configurations.
+   - In the second frame, the cursor is no longer hovering over any field.

-5. **Save Option**:
+5. **Action Buttons**:
-   - There is a "Save" button at the bottom right of the right panel, allowing the user to save the current configuration.
+   - There are two action buttons at the bottom of the form:
+     - "Add child" button on the left.
+     - "Save" button on the right.

-6. **Browser Details**:
+6. **Browser Tabs and Bookmarks**:
-   - The browser tab shows multiple open tabs, including "Declaration form", "Ritense", "Projects", and "AI Engineer Road...".
+   - The browser tab includes several other tabs such as "Declaration form v...", "Ritense", "Projects", and "AI Engineer Road...".
-   - The user is identified as "Randell Bakker" in the top right corner of the interface.
+   - The bookmarks bar includes a bookmark titled "All Bookmarks".

-This analysis provides a clear breakdown of the interface and the actions being performed in the video frames.
+This analysis provides a detailed breakdown of the interface and user interactions visible in the frames.